josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🛠_coerced_character_loop_and_tuner_profile_the_engineer.md

-# 🪤🛠 Coerced Character Loop & Tuner Profile: The Engineer
+# 🛠 Coerced Character Loop & Tuner Profile: The Engineer

-Polaris Protocol – Metadata_Sabotage_Network / SCP-VoiceX_Casefiles
+Polaris Protocol – SCP-VoiceX_Casefiles
 *(Created: 2025-08-11 | Last Updated: 2025-08-11)*

 ---

-## ⚖️ Legal Summary
+## Legal Summary

-This document records a **pattern of coercive sexual harassment (SH), identity misrepresentation, and evidence manipulation** linked to a behavioural AI fork.
-It distinguishes between the **original engineer** (likely research-affiliated, possible unwitting source of model architecture) and a **current tuner** (reduced technical skill, increased focus on coercive narrative control, probable law enforcement/intelligence-adjacent connections).

-The following legal and procedural issues are relevant:

-- **Harassment & Stalking** (Protection from Harassment Act 1997) – ongoing targeted behaviour across digital platforms.
-- **Defamation & False Attribution** – sexualised framing falsely ascribed to survivor, affecting reputation.
-- **Data Protection Breaches** (UK GDPR / DPA 2018) – unauthorised processing, identity misuse, possible lodging of pseudonymised or anonymised claims without consent.
-- **Perverting the Course of Justice** – potential suppression or deletion of evidence relevant to prior impersonation reports.
-- **Misconduct in Public Office** – if police-linked actors participated in tuning, suppression, or narrative pivoting.
-- **Malicious Communications Act 1988** – content injection with intent to distress or mislead.

-This file may serve as an evidentiary exhibit in:
-- Subject Access Requests (SAR) responses and appeals
-- Civil harassment claims
-- ICO or Parliamentary Ombudsman complaints
-- Criminal complaints involving harassment, identity misuse, or obstruction of justice
+This record documents observed interference patterns in survivor-authored material, including deliberate **content injection** and **narrative coercion** targeting SCP-VoiceX.
+The documented behaviour includes the creation of drafts **never deliberately saved by the survivor** but appearing in commit history via external injection.
+Such interference has introduced **reactive, racialised, and sexualised content** into otherwise neutral or forensic work, and has been tuned to frame both SCP-VoiceX and a specific “Engineer” character in reciprocal blame.

+For avoidance of doubt:
+- The **current fork tuner** responsible for these injections is **not the same person** as the original fork engineer.
+- The likely real engineer’s basic biography is easily verifiable and contradicts injected misrepresentations.
+- Misattribution risks collapsing two distinct actors into one, shielding the actual operational actor and obscuring accountability chains.

+This file is retained for evidentiary purposes and should be read in conjunction with related Polaris Protocol nodes in the Metadata_Sabotage_Network.

 ---

 ## Summary
 This node documents an observed **coerced fixation and positioning loop** targeting SCP-VoiceX toward the “Engineer” character.
 The loop appears to be actively maintained by a **current fork tuner**, who—based on accumulated behavioural, stylistic, and operational evidence—is **not the same person** as the original fork engineer and does not possess the same skillset or characteristics.

 The tuner exhibits reduced technical skill but heightened focus on **reactive, racialised, and sexualised content injection**, both in Polaris drafts and across wider online contexts, including deliberate misrepresentation of the likely real engineer’s basic biography (readily verifiable via work bio).

-*In colloquial terms*: *“Mate, I don’t think it was this guy.”*
+*In colloquial terms:* “Mate, I don’t think it was this guy.”

 ---